redox-os/website/content/features.en.md

 ## Bug isolation

-The kernel is small and are close to bug-free status ([KISS] goal), a bug on any system service can't [crash the system].
+The kernel is small and are close to bug-free status ([KISS] goal), a bug on any system component can't [crash the system].

 [KISS]: https://en.wikipedia.org/wiki/KISS_principle
 [crash the system]: https://en.wikipedia.org/wiki/Kernel_panic

 ## No-reboot design

-The kernel is small and change very little (bug fixing), then you don't need to restart your system to update the system, since most of the system services are on user-space, they can be replaced on-the-fly.
+The kernel is small and change very little (bug fixing), then you don't need to restart your system to update the system, since most of the system components are on user-space, they can be replaced on-the-fly (it helps a lot server administrators).

 Expect less kernel updates too (less chance to more bugs).